-You should arrive at 9.30am, in time to reach the first stand on your timetabled route for a 10.00am start.
-There is a one-way system for transport vehicles: enter Englefield via The Street from the A340 and proceed to the Coach Park.
+Arrive in time to disembark your coach at 9:30am and reach the first stand on your timetable at 10.00am.
+There is a one-way system for transport vehicles: enter Englefield via The Street from the A340 and proceed to the Coach Park Check In.
+Please have your child and adult headcounts ready to check in.
 Take special care when disembarking coaches and follow our staff's instructions.
 If you arrive late, go straight to the stand you should be at according to your timetable.